 Tom laughs.
 “People have been migrating here for centuries,” he says.
 “It’s nothing new.”

 “How long was the drive?”
-Erin’s husband, Victor, slides in for his hug.
+Erin’s husband, Carlo, slides in for his hug.
 His teenager, Trai, stands off to one side and a bit behind his dad.
 Trai released his first album about the time Edward dropped Hope’s End.
 Erin sent Tom a copy of Subtly Serious Sometimes and since he only knew one person with a CD player, he listened to it with Trai’s uncle, Edward.

 “What the fuck is this,” Edward said to the noise Trai calls—Rewind.